Goutamee/Ola_Dashboard/README.md

 - Incomplete Rides Tracker — List of rides not completed with specific reason codes (Customer Demand, Vehicle Breakdown, Other)
 - SQL-Powered Views — 10 pre-built SQL Views serve as the analytical backbone, making the data pipeline clean and repeatable
 - Interactive Filters — Slice by vehicle type, booking status, date, and payment method for drill-down analysis

+6. Screenshots of the Dashboard

+Page 1 -

+Page 2 -

+Page 3 -

+Page 4 -

+Page 5 -